hanabi/hanabi.github.io/Reference.md

   1) No *Crazy 3 Saves* and no *Crazy 4 Saves* – you must duplicate a rainbow card if you want to save a black 3 or black 4
   2) No Locked Hand Saves – locked players must perform a "hard burn" if they have no normal *Play Clues* or *Save Clues* or off-chop 5's to clue
 * Besides these specific alterations, you should also account for the fact that the team will play more risky in general – more aggressive discards, more letting cards "ride" on chop, and so forth.

-### Acid Trip Conventions

-* These conventions apply to the *Acid Trip* variant.
-* Number clues mean the same thing as normal.
-* All color clues have a special meaning:
-  * Blue means play slot 1.
-  * Green means play slot 2.
-  * Yellow means play slot 3.
-  * Red means play slot 4.
-  * Purple means play slot 5 (in 2 and 3-player games).
-  * Purple means that the next two players should play their *Finesse Position* card (in 4 and 5-player games).
-  * Orange means chop move.
-* All color *Play Clues* have to be treated as potential *Delayed Play Clues*, *Prompts*, and *Reverse Finesses*.

-### Rainbow 1oE Saves

-* This convention applies to the *Rainbow Suit (one of each)* variant.
-* Players should save rainbow 3 and rainbow 4 with a number clue.
-* There are two exceptions to this:
-  * if the color clue also touched another critical card (that is not rainbow)
-  * if the color matches a suit that is already completely played or accounted for
-* Note that this convention does NOT apply to the *Rainbow & Black Suits (one of each)* variant.
-In that variant, you must save rainbow 3 and rainbow 4 with a black color clue.

 ### Empty Clues